Frumph/comicpress/readme.txt

 == Changelog ==

 = 4.3.? =
-* changed layout in Debugger page
+* reworked all ComicPress options pages
+* fixed problems with costumizer layout and header
-* fixed some little errors in widget classic bookmark
+* fixed some little errors in widget "classic bookmark"
-* removed widget google translaor
+* removed widget "google translaor"

 = 4.3 =
 * wp_title filter removed and now using WordPress's default one